OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

     Nomenclatural homonyms, hemihomonyms, misspellings are all homonyms in this sense.

-## *NMF suggestion on how to explain all this*

-1. Is it possible to assume an ideal case where merging two or more OTT input taxonomies requires no or only very minimal conflict/noise/ambiguity resolution?
-And the result is almost unambiguously correct?
-If so, perhaps you start your "assembly process" description by imaging/introducing such a case, and your core pipeline in relation to it.
-That is then out of the way - a scenario that OTT can handle well and easily.

-   [JAR: I think this is now handled by 'assembly overview' below.
-Maybe the examples are too simple?
-Let me know.]

-2. Complications, 1 - those complications that through various profound or pragmatic solution you can address to a fairly large degree of satisfaction.
-Outcome -- still rather sound OTT, but drawing now on a full scope of things you've added because you've had to given case 1. was not what the input looked like.

-   [JAR: I think this is what the alignment and merge sections are about.]

-3. Complications, 2 - issues that you either handle not to your own satisfaction, or simply cannot handle at all.

-   [JAR: yes, but this belongs in the discussion section.]

-I guess I am suggesting this because 1 & 2 give you an opportunity to shine first, and somewhat conclusively, for a significant subset of the input trees.
-At least for the purpose of mounting the narrative.
-Clearly any complete OTT assembly job will encounter everything.
-But you may not have to write such that you directly follow what I assume may be real -- every input taxonomy has instances 1, 2, 3 represented to varying degrees, or they arise as the OTT grows.
-Instead you could pretend that some input taxonomies are clean (1), individually and jointly.
-Or clean enough (2) - because of your work.
-And only 3 is the tough stuff - but tough for anybody, etc.

-So, I wonder what would happen if you did this kind of thing.
-"For the sake of making this assembly process accessible to a wide readership, we first illustrate the entire pipeline when acting on two or more input taxonomies that are highly internally consistent, and also pose minimal conflict among them.
-Here the assembly works well from A to Z, as we show and exemplify.

-"A second category are complications that occur frequently but for which we have developed adequate diagnosis and repair/resolution mechanisms.
-We show how we do this, and also show what else could be done for even better performance".

-"A third category contains lingering challenges that point to future solution analysis/development needs.
-And we suggest ..."

-(and of course you'd say that in reality, every input may be a mix of 1-3)

 ## Assembly overview

 To produce the Open Tree reference taxonomy,